 - The Tales Series elves are aliens from a comet, of all things, called Derris-Kharlan, that is apparently a source of mana.
 And somehow these aliens are cross-fertile with humans.

 - The Cuotl in Rise of Legends are a Mayincatec civilization which has been subjugated by aliens posing themselves as gods, who have given the humans impressive technology (that cannot be told apart from magic).
+However, game balance means that it's no more powerful than the Steam Punk and Clock Punk technology of the Vinci and the "Arabian Nights" Days magic of the Alin.

 - In Doom 3, Earth has been colonized by ancient Martians - who seems to be humanoid creatures with the same size and width as Humans - who teleported there to escape a demonic invasion.
 Some scientists ask themselves if the Martians are ancestors of Mankind.